 Our mission is to transform the lives of war impacted children and adolescents through locally-run, youth-led music education programs.

-As the refugee crisis around the globe hits unprecedented levels, the Shropshire Music Foundation is striving to improve the lives of some of the world’s most vulnerable citizens through music.
+As the refugee crisis around the globe hits unprecedented levels, Peace through Music International is striving to improve the lives of some of the world’s most vulnerable citizens through music.
 Since 1999, the organization has brought its programs to 20,000 children and taught 95,000 classes.

 Responding to the needs of our target population and expert findings, our programs are designed to meet these objectives:

 Address participants’ war-related and poverty-related emotional trauma and developmental needs.